Visiting Europe & planning to drive? Read these useful tips for renting a car in Europe, and save yourself some $$$.

 Dealing With Expensive Insurance

-Now, what your car rental company will most likely try to trick you in, is provide a cover for your car, which is often around EUR 20 per day, as was the case with mine, adding EUR 140 in my rental agreement for a 7-day period.
+Now, your car rental company will most likely trick you in by providing a zero-depth cover on top.
+This can be 20 EUR per day extra.
+In my case, Buchbinder added EUR 140 to my rental agreement for a 7-day period.
 Standing at the reception desk with a long queue behind me, forcing me to act fast, and with no experience of how to deal with the situation and avoid the insurance, I did as I was told and ended up bleeding EUR 140.
-But there are quite a few ways to actually avoid it, and still have your own car insured (for free, or at a much lower price).
+But there are quite a few ways to actually avoid the fee and still get zero-depth insurance.

 - Use comparison websites like AutoEurope.com